Lotus Esprit: Styling concept (2010)

 As part of a five-car announcement at the 2010 Paris Motor Show, Lotus unveiled a completely redesigned Esprit.
 Production was slated to start in late 2013 and sales in the spring of 2014.

 Work on a new Esprit had started as early as 2006 under Carr.
 The car was unveiled during Donato Coco's tenure as design chief and was to have featured a futuristic front-end with LED front daytime running lights and a centre-mounted dual exhaust system in the rear.
 Power was to come from a 5.0 litre Lexus V8 engine delivering up to 620 PS through a 7-speed dual-clutch transaxle, giving a 0-60 time of 3.5 seconds and a top speed of 195 mph.
 A KERS system was to be optional.
 The interior was to have a futuristic but minimal design which included a digital instrument cluster, a sport steering wheel and carbon fibre trim scattered throughout the cabin.
 The design exhibited had a length of 4550 mm, a width of 1950 mm and a height of 1250 mm.
 Gross weight was stated to be around 1495 kg.

 On 29 September 2014 Lotus cancelled the project and announced that they would not make the Esprit.
 Lotus had decided to continue making lightweight cars and nimble cars instead of heavier and more expensive cars due to the company's financial position at the time.

+Encor Series 1 (2026)

+The Encor Series 1 is a ground-up "remastered" restomod of the Lotus Esprit, crafted by UK-based firm Encor.
+Limited to 50 hand-built vehicles, the company takes late-model Esprit V8 donor cars and re-engineers them with lighter carbon-fibre bodywork, upgraded mechanicals and a thoroughly modernised interior.

+The twin-turbo 3.5L V8 engines engines are heavily reworked to produce 405 PS.